hashicorp/terraform-provider-google/website/docs/r/cloud_run_v2_service.html.markdown

 * `gcs` -
   (Optional)
   Cloud Storage bucket mounted as a volume using GCSFuse.
-This feature is only supported in the gen2 execution environment and requires launch-stage to be set to ALPHA or BETA.
+This feature is only supported in the gen2 execution environment.
   Structure is [documented below](#nested_gcs).

 * `nfs` -